Case and Core Contributions Summary

 This work seeks to develop and improve people who care about ideas that matter in the USA and beyond though we focus first on leaders and others wanting better in Alabama.

-3. Advance Alabama adding inspiring education to events adding branding for National Movements led here–Veterans Day, Civil Rights, Plan for School & Life–and supporting teachers across the USA with resources they need to teach this at least annually.
+3. Advance Alabama adding inspiring education to events branding for National Movements led here–Veterans Day, Civil Rights, Plan for School & Life–and supporting teachers across the USA with resources they need to teach this annually.

-As someone born in Alabama, I can admit, when I meet people nationally such as in Western states, some people perceive Alabama as historically bad at civil rights and good at college football.
+As someone born in Alabama, I can admit, when I meet people nationally such as in Western states, some people perceive Alabama as good at college football and bad at civil rights.
+Many with those perceptions have never visited Alabama to meet progressive people.
 Of course, we are more and better than that though they may keep thinking that way until Alabama becomes more strategic in planning and communicating to the state, nation, and beyond our distinctive contributions that make us unique.
 What is the brand?

 Alabama is the state that served as founder or cradle for national movements for Veterans Day and Civil Rights.
 Strategic thinking calls for educating, branding, and serving.
 Freedom of Liberty (“driving force for Veterans Day”), Freedom of Rights (“cradle of the Civil Rights Movement”), and Freedom to Flourish (Plan for School & Life) can be part of our more positive history for what happens here and a more distinctive future for how we serve as a role model.

 Alabama could become more of a destination for Veterans Day, Patriotism, Freedom, and Human Rights.
 Tourism and Economic Development can grow with more meaning.
 We could serve the nation better with resources for educators and event planners that serve them and attract them to see us and/or use what we offer.